NZLA Citation of Merit Policy

 RATIONALE

-The NZLA Citation of Merit is the highest national award conferred to an NZLA member.
+The NZLA Citation of Merit is the highest national award conferred on an NZLA member.

 PURPOSE

-To recognise and honour those who have made an outstanding contribution to NZLA and literacy.
+To recognise and honour those who have made an outstanding contribution to NZLA and literacy at national level.

 NOMINATION CRITERIA